angel-ibm/datagovernance/docs/basic.md

     I think all these import/export will be more often run in shell scripts... better to use bash for it

 !!! abstract "Import all governance artifacts from a ZIP file"

+*The highlited line indicates the input file.
+Note that this import can take a long time and it is asynchronous, that is why a wait loop is included.*

 === "Bash"